hazelcast/hazelcast/docs/design/sql/05-ddl.md

 **OR REPLACE**

 Replace table definition if one with the same name already exists.
+Atomically, drops and creates a reference to the external storage system, as a result no physical entity or data is being deleted though.

 **IF NOT EXISTS**